 - Environmental Exposures: Discover how exposure to environmental toxins, such as asbestos or radon gas, can contribute to the development of lung cancer.
 Occupational hazards and living in areas with high levels of air pollution are additional factors to consider.
 Minimizing exposure to these substances is essential for reducing the risk of lung cancer.

 World Lung Cancer Day Causes and Symptoms of Lung Cancer

-Epidemiologic case-control studies done in the 1950s showed a strong correlation between lung cancer and smoking.
-In 1962 it was founded that smoking causes lung cancer.
+Epidemiologic case-control studies done in the 1950s showed a b correlation between Lung Cancer and smoking.
+In 1962 it was founded that smoking causes Lung Cancer.
 94% of this cancer type is caused due to smoking.
 A smoker is at 24 to 36 times greater risk than her / his non-smoking counterpart.

 - Smokers having < 15 pack year history had a longer median survival than those with > 15 pack years.

 - Increase in the number of pack years decrease median overall survival.

 Smoking in the passive form is also believed to be harmful.
 Passive smoking increases Lung Cancer risk to 20-30%.
 A study published in Ann Oncol gives special attention to women at home who are continuously passive smoking.
 The research confirms that there is a dire need to raise awareness to prevent smoking as we speak.